cairachel9/AAR-VRP/README.md

 * For Callie's request, wait for C1 to become available, drive C1 from D back to A to pick up Callie

 ### Crystal Ball
-Crystal Ball know all the future calling events, it knows it's better to group Alex and Bob together
+Crystal Ball knows all the future calling events, it knows it's better to group Alex and Bob together to maximize profit
 * C1 will serve Alex and Bob
 * C2 will serve Callie